Filter, Rewrite, and Scraper Rules

 ---|---|

 Miniflux includes a list of predefined rules for popular websites.
-You could contribute to the project to keep them up to date.
+You can contribute to the project to keep them up to date.

 Under the hood, Miniflux uses the library Goquery.